maxmarsc/dave/README.md

 # Debugger Audio Visualization Extension
 ![logo](.pictures/dave_logo_long_v6.png  )

-DAVE is a GDB & LLDB extension which provide commands to visualize audio data directly from your buffers/classes.
+DAVE is a GDB & LLDB extension which provide commands to visualize audio related data directly from your process's memory.
 No need to recompile your code and/or instrument it with nasty macros or fancy libs, just start your debugger !

 <p align="center">